 Even if you can't make the trip to climb the pyramids in Egypt or hike the Inca Trail in Peru, we're lucky to live at a time when we can experience those places from the comfort of our own homes.
 And we're not talking about WompleBox, which is, of course, the best way to introduce the world to your kids.
 We're talking about virtual tours!

 Ever want to travel to Giza to see the pyramids?
 Climb Mount Everest?
 Go surfing the big waves in Hawaii?
 Brave the freezing cold of Antarctica?
 Swim with sea turtles at the Great Barrier Reef in Australia?
 Imagine you're a gladiator while standing in the middle of the Colosseum in Rome?

 You don't need to be a millionaire.
 All you need is a computer.

 Let's take some trips together.
-Here are a few of our favorites, the best of the best virtual trips:
+Here are a few of our favorite wonders of the world, the best of the best virtual trips:

 1. The Roman Colosseum

 One of the most famous buildings in the world: the Colosseum in Rome, Italy.
 Built almost 2,000 years ago by the Roman emperor Vespasian, the Colosseum is a monumental accomplishment by even today's standards.
 The Colosseum could hold audiences of between 50,000 and 80,000 people.
 That's bigger than any modern baseball stadium!

 Get an inside view of the Colosseum with a virtual tour.
 Walk the grounds with a video walkthrough provided by the Colosseum Museum or take your own stroll through the grounds with Google Earth.